BMSneha419/Banking-Customer-Churn-Prediction-and-Retention-Strategy/README.md

 * **Explanation:** The final DataFrame, now enriched with `Churn Probability` and `Churn Risk Segment` columns, is exported to a CSV file named `customer_churn_insights_for_powerbi.csv`.
 This CSV file serves as the primary data source for the Power BI dashboard, ensuring that all derived insights are readily available for visualization.
 The notebook confirms successful export.
 * **Insights:** This final step makes the complex analytical results accessible.
 The Power BI dashboard provides a dynamic interface for business users to filter, drill down, and gain deeper insights, fostering data-driven decision-making for churn prevention.

-## Detailed Insights from Power BI Dashboard
+## Insights from Power BI Dashboard
 #### **Dashboard Page 1: Executive Churn Overview**

 * **Insights:**